 A Level Politics is a widely respected qualification that helps students develop their skills of critical reasoning, and fosters clarity of thought and communication.
 These skills will prepare students for the competitive employment market.
-It is an appropriate option for those who wish to make a difference within national and international politics, those wishing to pursue a career in international relations, the Civil Service and diplomacy.
-It is beneficial to those considering studying for a Law degree as this A Level will introduce students to the areas of Public Law and Constitutional Law.
+It is an appropriate option for those who wish international politics, those wishing to pursue a career in international relations, the Civil considering studying for a Law degree as this A Level will introduce students to the areas of Public Law and Constitutional Law.
 It is also useful to those seeking careers in Business, Economics, Management, Journalism, Media, and research.